What is Cognitive Behavioral Therapy (CBT)?

 Click each one for our answer to your questions.

 Cognitive behavioral therapy focuses on teaching new skills to help people manage and prevent their symptoms.
-Cognitive behavioral therapists realize that people can recover from a problem although they may not understand its origin.
-They work in partnership with the client, encouraging practice of new skills.
-Cognitive behavioral therapists distinguish between the causes that originally created a problem and those that maintain the problem.
-Changes in thinking, feelings and behaviors are measures of progress in therapy.
+Cognitive-behavioral therapists realize that people can recover from a problem although they may not understand its origin.
+They work in partnership with the client, encouraging the practice of new skills.
+Cognitive-behavioral therapists distinguish between the causes that originally created a problem and those that maintain the problem.
+Changes in thinking, feelings, and behaviors are measures of progress in therapy.

 Why does the Anxiety & Stress Center Recommend Cognitive Behavioral Therapy?

 Scientific research has shown that cognitive behavioral therapy is one of the most effective treatments for eliminating debilitating anxiety.
 For some individuals, cognitive behavioral therapy combined with pharmacotherapy is maximally beneficial.
 We refer to psychiatrists trained in state of the art medication of anxiety.
 Furthermore, some individuals prefer to work on interpersonal and deeper emotional issues while addressing their anxiety.
 In these cases, we provide individual insight-oriented psychotherapy.
 Thus, we offer a multidisciplinary treatment approach at the Anxiety & Stress Center, and hope that eventually all of our clients will learn new and more effective coping skills as taught in cognitive behavioral therapy.

 I heard that Cognitive Behavioral Therapy makes people more anxious.
 Isn't the therapist supposed to make me feel better?